 A tag attribute contains two parts.
 The name of the attribute and the value of the attribute separated by an equal sign.
 The value should be surrounded by either single or double quotes (as long as they're the same on both sides).
 In the above example, ALIGN is the name of the attribute while center is the value of the attribute.
 Note the US spelling.
 Unfortunately HTML only recognises US spelling so putting 'centre' won't do anything.
 The same also applies for words like COLOR (colour) and GRAY (grey).

-11) An element can have more than one attribute.
-Change the line of HTML so it looks like the following (with an underscore instead of a blank space.
-Shift and dash - will insert one.).
+9) An element can have more than one attribute.
+Change the line of HTML so it looks like the following.